PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--subnet` (string): The subnet of the VLAN
 - `--applianceIp` (string): The local IP of the appliance on the VLAN
 - `--groupPolicyId` (string): The id of the desired group policy to apply to the VLAN
+- `--templateVlanType` (string): Type of subnetting of the VLAN.
+Applicable only for template network.
+- `--cidr` (string): CIDR of the pool of subnets.
+Applicable only for template network.
+Each network bound to the template will automatically pick a subnet from this pool to build its own VLAN.
+- `--mask` (integer): Mask used for the subnet of all bound to the template networks.
+Applicable only for template network.
+- `--ipv6` (object): IPv6 configuration on the VLAN

 ##### Example: